Last Refuge (Legends of Tomorrow): Critical reception

-Comic Book Resourcess Dan Caffrey felt the main story had a good premise but the episodes subplots were boring.
+Comic Book Resourcess Dan Caffrey felt the main story had a good premise, but the episodes subplots were boring.
 Caffery noted that the sole exception was Mick's as the audience was familiar with the character allowing the emotional beats to hit properly.
 Nerdists Blair Marnell felt that while the Pilgrim was the best villain the series had so far, she was still very generic.
 Marnell felt the various subplots were poorly executed; singling out Jax's father missing out on his birth as the worst.
 Den of Geeks Rob Leane rated the episode 2.5/5.
-Leane praised the acting, feeling it was one of few redeeming factors.
+He disliked the episode overall but praised the acting, Leane felt it was one of few redeeming factors.
 Vulture writer Angelica Jade Bastién disliked the episode, noting that the logic of the episode did not work and the Time Master's plan made no sense.

 Writing for The A.V.
-Club, Oliver Sava rated the episode a "D+".
-Sava wrote, "The design is as lazy as the action staging".
-It is The A.V.
-Club's lowest rated episode of the series.
-The review was later quoted in the season four episode "Wet Hot American Bummer".
-In an interview with The A.V.
-Club, Ray Utarnachitt stated the review stuck with Maala and he would frequently quote it.
+Club, Oliver Sava graded the episode a "D+", the lowest score an episode of Legends of Tomorrow received from the site.
+He criticized the lack of stakes and the inconsistent internal logic.
+In his review, Sava wrote that the "design is as lazy as the action staging".
+This line was later quoted in the season four episode "Wet Hot American Bummer".
+In a 2022 interview with The A.V.
+Club, Ray Utarnachitt, one co-writers for "Wet Hot American Bummer", stated Sava's review stuck with Maala and he would frequently quote it.

 IGNs Jesse Schedeen offered a positive review rating the episode a 7.8/10.
+He praised the development for Sara and Mick and enjoyed how it progressed the overall plot of the season.
+However, he found the romantic elements to be among the worst parts of the season.